 Give them what they want

-While that’s an enlightening stat, another data point is even more eye-opening for financial advisors.
-According to that same Bank of America study, nine out of 10 HNW individuals believe charitable giving is so integral to their financial lives that it should be a part of their very first conversations with a financial advisor.
+While that’s an enlightening stat, a data point from another Bank of America study is even more eye-opening for financial advisors.
+Nine out of 10 HNW individuals believe charitable giving is so integral to their financial lives that it should be a part of their very first conversations with a financial advisor.

 And that’s where there’s a disconnect.
 According to a recent Edward Jones survey, most financial advisors fail to talk about charitable giving with their clients.
 In fact, only 23% of survey respondents said their financial advisors ever discuss charitable giving with them, and half of the Bank of America survey participants said that, when the conversation does come up, the client is the one who brings it up.